ekamperi/ekamperi.github.io/_posts/2021-01-29-why-normal-distribution-is-ubiquitous.md

 description: A summary of explanations and insights on why the normal distribution shows up so often in real world phenomena
 ---

-## As simple as it can get
+## Introduction
-Have you ever wondered why normal distributions are encountered so frequently?
-Some examples include the height, birth weight of newborns, the sum of dice, and others.
+Have you ever wondered why normal distributions are encountered so frequently in everyday life?
+Some examples include the height of people, the birth weight of newborns, the sum of two dice, and many others.
+Also, in our statistical models very much often we assume that some quantity is modeled by a normal distribution.
+Is there some fundamental reason Gaussians are all over the place?
+Yes there is!

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/normal_dist/bell.png" alt="Bell curve artistic">